A Guide to Oxfordshire’s Ancient Market Towns

 Burford

-Burford is a small medieval town that lies on the river Windrush and was once known for its wool.
-Often called ‘The Gateway to the Cotswolds’, it’s most famous for its church which is considered to be one of the best in the UK.
+Burford is a small medieval town on the River Windrush that was once known for its wool.
+Often called ‘The Gateway to the Cotswolds,’ it’s most famous for its impressive church – which is considered to be one of the best in the UK – and its three-arched medieval bridge.

 Old house in chipping norton, Oxfordshire